 Justice, Equity, Diversity, and Inclusion Defined

-Justice: Justice involves dismantling systems of oppression and privilege that create systemic disadvantages and barriers to people’s ability to access resources and opportunities (e.g., the “isms”) or based on which people experience systemic mistreatment.
+Justice: Justice involves dismantling systems of oppression and privilege that create systemic disadvantages and barriers to people’s ability to access resources and opportunities (e.g., the “isms”) or based on which people experience systematic mistreatment.
 Whereas equity is about reapportioning or redistributing resources so people can access opportunities, justice is about dismantling barriers to those opportunities.

 Equity: An approach based in fairness to ensuring everyone has access to the same opportunities and resources.
 In practice, it ensures everyone is given equal opportunity to thrive; this means that resources may be divided and shared unequally to make sure that each person can access an opportunity.
 Equity is therefore not the same thing as equality.
 Equity takes into account that people have different access to resources because of system of oppression and privilege.
 Equity seeks to balance that disparity.